 VAT payments can be made via Faster Payments, CHAPS or Bacs.
 For information about how to pay, visit the GOV.UK VAT payments page.

 If your business is facing an accounting error crisis or liquidity issues, paying VAT could prove difficult.
-To find out how a tax loan could help, click through to Business Comparison’s information page.
+To find out how a tax loan could help, click through to our Tax Loans page.

 PAYE (standing for “Pay As You Earn”) Is a method of paying income tax and making National Insurance Contributions.
 For employers, it means deducting tax and National Insurance contributions from their employee’s wages and passing them onto HMRC.
 For an overview of PAYE, click through to the following guide prepared by AccountsCo.
 Information is also available at the GOV.UK site’s dedicated PAYE page.